Berkan Taz

-Berkan Taz (born 19 December 1998) is a German professional footballer who plays as an attacking midfielder for club SC Verl.
+Berkan Taz (born 19 December 1998) is a German professional footballer who plays as an attacking midfielder for club VfL Bochum.

 Career

 Taz made his professional debut for Union Berlin in the 2.
 Bundesliga on 4 February 2019, coming on as a substitute in the 78th minute for Julian Ryerson in the 3–2 away loss against FC St. Pauli.
 He spent the 2019–20 season on loan at Energie Cottbus in Regionalliga Nordost where he amassed 15 goals und 10 assists in 27 matches.

 On 5 October 2020, the last day of the 2020 summer transfer window, Taz moved to SC Verl, newly promoted to the 3.
 Liga.

 On 18 January 2024, Taz returned to SC Verl.

+On 15 May 2026, Taz signed a two-season contract with VfL Bochum.

 Personal life

 Born in Germany, Taz is of Turkish descent.